jyg/automatonism-reloaded/pd-automatonism_for_camomile_vst3/readme.md

 Those are the files inside pd-automatonism.vst3 structure, for documentation purposes.
+You have to download camomile binaries here : https://github.com/pierreguillot/Camomile/releases

-Camomile plugins have the following structure :
+Camomile plugins have the following structure (folders are in square brackets) :

 ## Linux :
 ![image](https://user-images.githubusercontent.com/1431894/143006750-827202c9-6b51-4340-8fb2-58cd418905af.png)